vuejs/composition-api-rfc/api.md

     })
     ```

+- **Side Effect Cleanup**

+    Sometimes the watcher callback will perform async side effects that need to be invalidated when the watched value changes.
+The watcher callback receives a *cleanup registrator function* that can be used to register a cleanup callback.
+The cleanup callback is called when:

+    - the watcher is about to re-run
+    - the watcher is stopped (i.e. when the component is unmounted if `watch` is used inside `setup()`)

+    ``` js
+    // cleanup passed as 1st argument to simple usage watch(onCleanup => {
+      const token = performAsyncOperation(id.value)
+      onCleanup(() => {
+        // id has changed or watcher is stopped.
+        // invalidate previously pending async operation
+        token.cancel()
+      })
+    })

+    // cleanup passed as 3rd argument in with-source usage watch(idRef, (id, oldId, onCleanup) => {
+      const token = performAsyncOperation(id)
+      onCleanup(() => {
+        // id has changed or watcher is stopped.
+        // invalidate previously pending async operation
+        token.cancel()
+      })
+    })
+    ```

+    We are registering cleanup via a passed-in function instead of returning it from the callback (like React `useEffect`) because the return value is important for async error handling.
+It is very common for the watcher callback to be an async function when performing data fetching:

+    ``` js
+    const data = value(null)
+    watch(getId, async (id) => {
+      data.value = await fetchData(id)
+    })
+    ```

+    An async function implicitly returns a Promise, but the cleanup function needs to be registered immediately before the Promise resolves.
+In addition, Vue relies on the returned Promise to automatically handle potential errors in the Promise chain.

 - **Callback Flush Timing**

     Vue's reactivity system buffers watcher callbacks and flush them asynchronously to avoid unnecessary duplicate invocation when there are many state mutations happening in the same "tick".
 Internally, a component's update function is also a watcher callback.
 When a user watcher callback is queued, is is always invoked after all component render functions: